akash-nepak/adam_optimizer/README.md

 # adam_optimizer
-building adam optimizer from scratch
+building and visualizing adam optimizer from scratch,